Recovery Coaching

 You’re Not Alone.

-Maybe you’ve been wondering — “Is this normal?
+Maybe you’ve been wondering: “Is this normal?
 Do I need help?
 Am I drinking/using too much?”
+Maybe you’re not sure if this is a problem.

+Or maybe you know.
 Maybe you’ve already found yourself stuck in a cycle you can’t seem to break.
+Or trying to rebuild after treatment.

 Or waking up, again, thinking — “How did I get here?”

 Maybe you’re exploring sobriety.
-Maybe you’re caught in the cycle again.
+Perhaps you’re caught in the cycle again.
 Maybe you’re trying to rebuild after treatment.
-Wherever you are, we meet you there — and we’ll walk forward with you.
+You undoubtedly didn’t mean for it to happen again.

+Maybe it started with a drink, or two.
+Or just a little something to take the edge off.
 Now it’s the morning after — and you’re wrestling with that familiar fog: shame, confusion, the question echoing in your head: “What happened?”

 That cycle - partying, then crashing, promising to change - can feel endless.

 It disconnects you.
 It convinces you that you’re the problem.
+You’re not.

 Recovery coaching is different.
-It’s grounded, real support from people who’ve lived through the struggle — and who’ve trained to help others find their way forward.
+It’s grounded, real support from people who’ve lived through the struggle and who’ve trained to help others find their way forward.

 We’re not here to fix you.
 We’re not here to tell you what to do.

-We’re here to walk alongside you — offering clarity, tools, and genuine compassion.
+We’re here to walk alongside you, offering clarity, tools, and genuine compassion.

-If you’re still here, reading this — that matters.
+If you’re still here, reading this, that matters.
 That’s where recovery begins.

-Recovery Services
+Our Recovery Services

 You’re ready to make a change in your life.
 Maybe you want to quit or cut down your use of drugs or alcohol.
 We’ve been there, and we can help.
 When you hire us as your Recovery Coach, we help you design, discover and reach your unique goals by helping you eliminate barriers and addictive patterns.
+This typical result is an earlier entry into recovery, and greater prevention against relapse.

 Meet Our Coaches